-In TEX82, the characters you type are converted into char_node records when they are encountered by the main control loop.
-TEX attaches and processes the font information while creating those records, so that the resulting 'horizontal list' contains the final forms of ligatures and implicit kerning.
+In T_EX82 , the characters you type are converted into char_node records when they are encountered by the main control loop.
+T_EX attaches and processes the font information while creating those records, so that the resulting 'horizontal list' contains the final forms of ligatures and implicit kerning.
 This packaging is needed because we may want to get the effective width of for instance a horizontal box.

-When it becomes necessary to hyphenate words in a paragraph, TEX converts (one word at time) the char_node records into a string array by replacing ligatures with their components and ignoring the kerning.
+When it becomes necessary to hyphenate words in a paragraph, TEX converts (one word at time) the char_node records into a string by replacing ligatures with their components and ignoring the kerning.
 Then it runs the hyphenation algorithm on this string, and converts the hyphenated result back into a 'horizontal list' that is consecutively spliced back into the paragraph stream.
 Keep in mind that the paragraph may contain unboxed horizontal material, which then already contains ligatures and kerns and the words therein are part of the hyphenation process.

-The char_node records are somewhat misnamed, as they are glyph positions in specific fonts, and therefore not really 'characters' in the linguistic sense.
-There is no language information inside the char_node records.
+Those char_node records are somewhat misnamed, as they are glyph positions in specific fonts, and therefore not really 'characters' in the linguistic sense.
+There is no language information inside the char_node records at all.
 Instead, language information is passed along using language whatsit records inside the horizontal list.

-In LuaT_EX, the situation is quite different.
+In LuaTEX, the situation is quite different.
 The characters you type are always converted into glyph_node records with a special subtype to identify them as being intended as linguistic characters.
-LuaT_EX stores the needed language information in those records, but does not do any font-related processing at the time of node creation.
-It only stores the index of the current font.
+LuaTEX stores the needed language information in those records, but does not do any font-related processing at the time of node creation.
+It only stores the index of the current font and a reference to a character in that font.